dvidsalaz/risk-engine/README.md

 > This project uses historical VaR rather than parametric VaR.
 >  Historical data captures skewness and excess kurtosis that a normal distribution assumption would fail to capture.

 In the data provided, Figure 1.1, captures the VaR and Conditional Value at Risk (CVaR/ES) for SPY.
 In the graph, the red line represents VaR at a 95% confidence level.
-Daily losses are not expected to exceed **1.93%**.
+The daily losses are not expected to exceed **1.93%**.
 The green dashed line represents CVaR.
 On days where losses breach the threshold, the average loss is **3.20%**.
-The shaded band between VaR and CVaR highlights the severity of tail events.
+In the shaded band between VaR and CVaR, it highlights the severity of tail events.
 The wider the band, the more dangerous the tail.

 In the TSLA graph, Figure 1.2, at a 95% confidence level, daily losses are not expected to exceed **6.28%**.
 When daily losses breach the VaR threshold, the average loss is **9.09%**.
 Compared to the figure 1.1, TSLA's band is significantly wider.
 Indicating a fatter tail and a higher susceptibility to extreme loss events.